MahaAmin/ITI-Python-Assuit/README.md

 about the software program, utility, or game.
 README files often contain instructions and additional help, and details about patches or updates.

+If you have used GitHub you might have noticed the importance of a Readme file.
+For those who are unfamiliar, it is the a markdown or a text file whose contents are rendered automatically by GitHub.
+A Readme file at the root folder of your repo will contain the information that is shown when a user visits your repo

 About READMEs:
 You can add a README file to your repository to tell other people why your project is useful, what they can do with your project, and how they can use it.